StevenKehrli/Trelnex/Trelnex.Core.Api/README.md

 3. **Add health checks** for all external dependencies and critical services
 4. **Configure observability** to monitor application performance
 5. **Use typed HTTP clients** with the client extensions for external service integration
-6. **Implement proper exception handling** with HttpStatusCodeException for meaningful API responses
+6. **Implement proper exception handling** with HttpStatusCodeException for RFC 7807-compliant API error responses
 7. **Follow layered configuration** with environment-specific settings

 ## Extension Points